Cobra Crack: Legacy

 Cobra Crack remains an important route in traditional climbing history and repeats are covered in the climbing media.
-In 2017, after Mason Earle made the 11th ascent, PlanetMountain wrote: "Cobra Crack immediately struck a cord, in part due the heinous finger-locks required to power through the crux, in part due to its innate beauty.
+In 2017, after Mason Earle made the 11th ascent, PlanetMountain wrote: "Cobra Crack immediately struck a chord, in part due to the heinous finger-locks required to power through the crux, in part due to its innate beauty.
 Over the years some of the best crack specialists in the world have been drawn to the line and while it may have lost some of its original fearsome reputation, the climb is just as beautiful as ever."
 In 2021, Gripped Magazine said: "Over the past decade and a half, it's become one of the world's most sought-after single-pitch gear [traditional] climbs".
 In 2023, Climbing called the route "famous" and "iconic".